piercefreeman/mountaineer/README.md

         )
 ```

+The only three requirements of a controller are setting the:

+- URL
+- View path
+- Initial data payload

-This controller manages an internal state that we expect to persist across page views.
-We start with a very simple data model: sending the current count.
-The `render()` method is called when the page is loaded, and the data returned is sent to the frontend.
+This particular controller manages a counter that we want to persist across page loads.
+The client here doesn't need much data so we keep the `HomeRender` model simple, just sending the current count and client IP address.

+The data from `render()` is injected into the frontend as we'll see in a minute.
 This render() function accepts all parameters that FastAPI endpoints do: paths, query parameters, and dependency injected functions.
 Right now we're just grabbing the `Request` object to get the client IP.

 Let's move over to the frontend.